Noahnc/vscode-terraform-toolbox/README.md

 The following requirements must be met for the terraform version manager to work:

-- Since the terraform binaries are compiled from source, [GO](https://go.dev/doc/install) must be installed and available in your Path.
-- All compiled binaries are stored in the following folder.
-This folder must be added to your Path:
+- The active terraform version is stored in the following folder:
   - Windows: `%USERPROFILE%\.terraform-toolbox\active`
   - Mac: `$HOME/.terraform-toolbox/active`

+This folder must be added to your path.
+Also, make sure that you have no other terraform binaries in your path.

 ### Spacelift